eweinhaus/MessageAI/memory-bank/progress.md

 3. **Demo recording approach?** (Split-screen or sequential?)

 ## Notes for Next Session
-- Start with PR 5: Home Screen & Chat List
+- Start with PR 6: Contact Picker & New Chat Creation
-- Data layer is complete and ready
-- Focus on UI components (Avatar, ChatListItem)
-- Set up real-time Firestore listeners
+- Home screen is fully functional with real-time updates
+- Need to implement user fetching and contact selection
+- Implement chat creation logic (1:1 and group)
+- Add duplicate chat prevention for 1:1 chats
+- Create group name modal for group chats
-- Test on physical device to verify SQLite persistence
+- Test on physical device to verify end-to-end flow
 - Follow task list strictly to stay on schedule
 - MVP deadline is aggressive - no scope creep!